areitan/Code_Quiz/README.md

 2. I added a class ```.hidden``` and added it or removed it for elements to control when they would display or they would be hidden.
 3. I used event listeners and functions to keep score and control the flow of questions.
 4. This document is incomplete.
 I ran out of time and was unable to finish all of the functionality.
-5. I added an event listener and functions to allow the user to submit their initials and score
+5. I added an event listener and functions to allow the user to submit their initials and score and have it saves at the bottom of the page.
 6. I added a function to reduce the time interval for incorrect answers.